 The subject of whether or not to call double contacts in volleyball has become an interesting talking point in recent years.
 For the record, this is strictly when it comes to setting – and perhaps playing the third contact over the net.
 This not about first contact.
 Nor is it about when a player clearly makes two separate attempts to play the ball.

-Kevin Barnett gets a lot of credit for sparking this debate, as he introduced it on The Net Live.
+Kevin Barnett gets a lot of credit for sparking this debate, as he introduced it on The Net Live back in the day.
 I have since seen it crop up in several other places.

 The debate seems to come down to two primary arguments.